-The borrowings under the Credit Facility currently bear interest, at our option, at a base rate plus a spread of 0.00% to 0.75%, or an adjusted LIBO Rate plus a spread of 1.00% to 1.75%, in each case with such spread being determined based on our leverage ratio.
-We are obligated to pay an ongoing commitment fee on undrawn amounts at a rate of 0.125% to 0.250%, depending on our leverage ratio.
-In March 2021, the ICE Benchmark Administration, the administrator of LIBO Rate, announced that it will cease publication of the LIBO Rate by June 2023.
-Under the terms of our Credit Facility, in the event of the discontinuance of the LIBO Rate, a mutually agreed-upon alternative benchmark rate will be established to replace the LIBO Rate, which may include the Secured Overnight Financing Rate ("SOFR").
-We do not anticipate that the discontinuance of the LIBO Rate will materially impact our liquidity or financial position.
+The borrowings under the 2023 Credit Facility bear interest, at our option, at a base rate plus a spread of 0.00% to 0.375%, or an adjusted term Secured Overnight Financing Rate ("SOFR") plus a spread of 1.00% to 1.375%, in each case with such spread being determined based on our leverage ratio.
+We are obligated to pay an ongoing commitment fee on undrawn amounts at a rate of 0.090% to 0.150%, depending on our leverage ratio.
+The interest rates and commitment fees are also subject to upward and downward adjustments based on our progress towards the achievement of certain sustainability goals related to greenhouse gas emissions.

-As of January 31, 2023, there were no amounts outstanding and we were in compliance with all covenants under the Credit Agreement.
+As of April 30, 2023, there were no amounts outstanding and we were in compliance with all covenants under the 2023 Credit Agreement.